hamlim/projects/packages/react-code-editor/README.md

-# React Code Editor
+# `@matthamlin/react-code-editor`

-`@matthamlin/react-code-editor` is an opinionated package built on top of React Hooks and react-simple-code-editor.
+This package provides an opinionated package built on top of React Hooks and `react-simple-code-editor`.

 It implements a lightweight code editor component that supports the following enhancements:

 - Line commenting via `Cmd + /` or `Ctrl + /`
 - Format on Save via `Cmd + s` or `Ctrl + s` - with `formatOnSave` prop
 - Format code via `Cmd + f` or `Ctrl + f`
-- maybe more soon???

 ## Usage